MarlinFirmware/Configurations/config/examples/FlashForge/CreatorPro/README.md

 > [!IMPORTANT]
 > **NOTE ON FLASHING THE FIRMWARE:**
-> The firmware for the Atmel chip used for USB on the Mighty Board is the same as the Arduino Mega's, but it doesn't do an automatic reset.
-If you want the printer to reset on DTR you will need to flash it with the firmware for the Arduino Mega.
+> The Mightyboard uses an Arduino Mega bootloader but it doesn't do an automatic reset on DTR.
+To make the printer reset on DTR you'll need to flash it with a standard (or other) Arduino Mega bootloader.
 >
-> See [this guide](https://github.com/felipeksw/CreatorPro-Marlin-Cura/tree/main/Bootloader) for insructions on how to flash the bootloader.
+> See [this guide](https://github.com/felipeksw/CreatorPro-Marlin-Cura/tree/main/Bootloader) for instructions on how to flash the bootloader.

 ## Machine Settings